-Zachary Krowitz is an Associate at Cohen Milstein and a member of the firm’s Antitrust practice group.
-In this role, Mr. Krowitz represents a broad range of individuals and businesses in civil litigation, with a focus on multi-district class actions and antitrust litigation.
+Zachary Krowitz is an associate in Cohen Milstein's Antitrust practice, where he represents a broad range of individuals and businesses in civil litigation, with a focus on multi-district class actions and antitrust litigation.

 Prior to joining Cohen Milstein, Mr. Krowitz served as a law clerk for the Honorable Pamela A. Harris of the U.S. Court of Appeals for the Fourth Circuit.